On

 Professor Natasha HAMILTON-HART, University of Auckland

-Professor Natasha Hamilton-Hart is the Director of the New Zealand Asia Institute and Professor in the Department of Management and International Business, at the University of Auckland Business School.
 Professor Hamilton-Hart's research focuses on business in Southeast Asia, particularly in the banking and natural resource sectors, as well as on foreign investment flows and financial regulation.
 She has a BA(Hons) from the University of Otago and a PhD from Cornell University.
 Professor Hamilton-Hart joined the University of Auckland in 2011, after teaching at the National University of Singapore for ten years and holding a postdoctoral fellowship at the Australian National University.
 She is the author of Asian States, Asian Bankers: Central Banking in Southeast Asia and Hard Interests, Soft Illusions: Southeast Asia and American Power, both with Cornell University Press.
 Her most recent research examines the palm oil industry in Malaysia and Indonesia.

 Associate Professor Pichamon YEOPHANTONG, Deakin University